luizrosalba/dev-links/docs/ReactJS/Hooks.md

 ```
 :::

 ## Optimization - useCallback

-useCallback is a React Hook that lets you cache a function definition between re-renders.
+useCallback is a React Hook that lets you cache a <strong>function definition </strong>between re-renders.

 const cachedFn = useCallback(fn, dependencies)